National Endowment for the Arts v. Finley: Supreme Court

-Majority opinion and dissent
+Majority

-Justice O’Connor wrote the majority opinion, joined by Chief Justice Rehnquist and Justices Stevens, Kennedy, Ginsburg, and Breyer.
+Justice O'Connor wrote the majority opinion, joined by Chief Justice Rehnquist and Justices Stevens, Kennedy, Ginsburg, and Breyer.
 The meaning of the section 954(d) obligation to take into consideration decency and respect for diverse beliefs and values had been debated throughout the litigation.
 From the outset, the NEA had argued that it could discharge this obligation simply by ensuring that the membership on the review panels reflected national diversity.
-Both the district court and the court of appeals, however, decisively rejected this reading.
-Like the lower courts, Justice Souter’s dissent readily disposed of this reading as inconsistent with the text and legislative history, as well as redundant because another statutory provision already required the Chairperson to consider diversity in selecting the panels.
-The majority dodged the issue by noting that it need not evaluate the NEA’s interpretation because the statute was constitutional on its face even if construed more broadly.
+But both the district court and the court of appeals decisively rejected this reading.
+Like the lower courts, Justice Souter's dissent disposed of this reading as inconsistent with the text and legislative history, as well as redundant because another statutory provision already required the chairperson to consider diversity in selecting the panels.
+The majority noted that it need not evaluate the NEA's interpretation because the statute was constitutional on its face even if construed more broadly.

-The majority opinion is remarkably vague with regard to what exactly the statutory language entails.
-It seems that a panel and the Chairperson could find a particular project indecent and void of respect for diverse beliefs and values and yet still award the grant on the basis of the project’s artistic excellence.
-The construction would seem to be the most natural reading of the phrase “take into consideration”.
-As Justice O’Connor noted, “when Congress has in fact intended to affirmatively constrain the NEA’s grant-making authority, it has done so in no uncertain terms”—for example, the prohibition against awarding grants for obscene works.
-Neither Justice Scalia nor Justice Souter necessarily rejected the Court’s interpretation of the statute.
-Justice Scalia began his opinion with the comment that “’the operation was a success, but the patient died.’
-What such a procedure is to medicine, the Court’s opinion in this case is to the law.
+O'Connor wrote, "when Congress has in fact intended to affirmatively constrain the NEA's grant-making authority, it has done so in no uncertain terms"—for example, the prohibition against awarding grants for obscene works.
+Neither Souter nor Justice Scalia necessarily rejected the Court's interpretation of the statute.
+Scalia began his opinion, "'The operation was a success, but the patient died.'
+What such a procedure is to medicine, the Court's opinion in this case is to the law.
 It sustains the constitutionality of 20 U.S.C.
-954(d)(1) by gutting it.”
+954(d)(1) by gutting it."

-From the easily supportable conclusion that “consideration” is not equivalent to per se prohibition, the Court reasoned that the factors to be taken into consideration—“decency” and “respect” for diverse beliefs and values—are not intended to “disallow any particular viewpoints”.
-The Court noted that the legislation was bipartisan in nature, a compromise position designed to counter proposals to abolish the NEA and seemingly influenced by the Independent Commission’s cautions regarding the use of independently preclusive criteria.
-Perhaps the Court simply continued the argument that decency and respect are merely two factors in the mix that deserve some consideration.
+From the conclusion that "consideration" is not equivalent to prohibition, the Court reasoned that the factors to be taken into consideration—"decency" and "respect" for diverse beliefs and values—are not intended to "disallow any particular viewpoints".
+The Court noted that the legislation was bipartisan, a compromise position designed to counter proposals to abolish the NEA.